WHO WE ARE

 HISTORY

 In 1986, six inspired Oklahomans believed there was a need for leadership and action at the state level.
-Clayton Taylor, Hershel Lamirand, and David Miller from Oklahoma City, and Dale Teeters, Rusty Richards, and Suzie Woody from Tulsa regularly met in Stroud at the Quarter Horse Inn to share ideas and collaborate on what would soon become the statewide leadership program called Leadership Oklahoma.
+Clayton Taylor, Hershel Lamirand, and David Miller from Oklahoma City, and Dale Teeters, Rusty Richards, and Suzie Woody from Tulsa, regularly met in Stroud at the Quarter Horse Inn to share ideas and collaborate on what would soon become the statewide leadership program called Leadership Oklahoma.
 The “Quarter Horse Six,” as they became known, created six regions: the state was divided into four quadrants, Tulsa County, and Oklahoma County.

 • Read More